| Title: | Principal Response Curves (PRC) For Displaying Multivariate Main Effects And Interactions |

 Data frame containing the variables on the right hand side of the model formula. |

-The function performs PRC using rda
+The function performs PRC using rda or cca with

-the specified formula
+the specified formula and applies PRC_scores to the result.

-with additional entries as output of PRC_scores
+an object as a cca.object with additional entries as output of PRC_scores.

-The assigned classes are c("PRC","rda","cca"
+The assigned classes are c("PRC","rda","cca".

 ter Braak (2023) Redundancy analysis includes analysis of variance-simultaneous component analysis (ASCA) and outperforms its extensions Chemometrics and Intelligent Laboratory Systems https://doi.org/10.1016/j.chemolab.2023.104898